Vira Natura

 Day 9 Stirling Range NP I

 The Stirling Range is one of the few places in Western Australia with any real altitude and we’ll take a walk up towards Bluff Knoll (though not all the way).
 The route is flower-lined with abundant bushes of Eucalyptus staeri, white Hakea ambigua, orange spikes of Spaerolobium medium, Xanthosia rotundifolia and prostrate Banksia petiolaris with rusty flower spikes and saw-edged leaves.
-In the leaf litter of the woods are delicate green Snail Orchids Pterostylis nana and along the trail there was also the golden flowered Dryandra formosa and pink Stylidium scandens.
+In the leaf litter of the woods are delicate green Snail Orchids Pterostylis nana and along the trail there was also the golden flowered Banksia formosa and pink Stylidium scandens.
 But the prize of the morning will be for the delightful pink bells of Darwinia lejostyla growing alongside the bottlebrushes of Beaufortia decussata.
 There are superb views across the landscape framed by silver-topped Kingia australis.
 Further exploration of the rich kwongan will bring a confusing succession of woody plants in this ultra-diverse location with Petrophile longifolia, Gompholobium scabrum, Andersonia echinocephala, Banksia grandis, Gastrolobium bilobum, the handsome pea Chorizema glycinifolium and Banksia gardneri.
-Overnight Stirling Range.
+Overnight Albany.

 Day 10 Stirling Range NP II